python/cpython/Doc/library/datetime.rst

 The :mod:`datetime` module supplies classes for manipulating dates and times in both simple and complex ways.
-While date and time arithmetic is supported, the focus of the implementation is on efficient member extraction for output formatting and manipulation.
+While date and time arithmetic is supported, the focus of the implementation is on efficient attribute extraction for output formatting and manipulation.
 For related functionality, see also the :mod:`time` and :mod:`calendar` modules.